enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>History of the Internet</b></summary><br/>

-   With this topic, you’ll learn about the history of the internet and how connected computing changed humanity forever.
+   With this topic, you'll learn about the history of the internet and how connected computing changed humanity forever.

    #### Learning Outcomes
-   * List some of the key events in the internet’s history
+   * List some of the key events in the internet's history
    * Describe some of the challenges the inventors went through
-   * Theorize whether or not the internet’s impact on society was beneficial
+   * Theorize whether or not the internet's impact on society was beneficial

    #### Resources
    * [40th Anniversary of the Net - October 29, 1969 `Video`](https://www.youtube.com/watch?v=7duyl0ZZ5BQ)